SharePoint/sp-dev-docs/docs/general-development/how-to-learn-to-read-and-write-to-the-social-feed-by-using-the-rest-service-in-s.md

 ---
-title: Read and write to the social feed by using the REST service in SharePoint ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9
+title: Read and write to the social feed by using the REST service in SharePoint
+description: Describes how to create a SharePoint-hosted app that uses the REST service to publish a post and get a personal feed for the current user. ms.date: 09/25/2017 ms.prod: sharepoint ms.assetid: 1da8d484-3666-42c3-8a8f-8b3ef93e96e9